 For a recent project, Telegenisys was asked to take tax records from counties all over the United States and enter these into a spreadsheet.
-Naturally each county has their own formats and codes.
+Naturally each county has their own formats and codes according to data entry needs.
 The one thing we were certain that we would not do is to have human agents read the data from the PDFs and type them into XLS.

 The problem with having humans reenter data is that humans remember things.
 They try to apply the last county’s formats to the current data, they repeat the last row which partially matched to the current row, they transpose digits, and so on.
 Now we could apply a second level of agents to check the work of the first, but they’d also make mistakes.

 Data Entry Needs Human Eyes